Arsenal fans hurl bottles at City players after Rodri winner - WHIZ News

+LONDON (AP) — The hottest-ever New Year’s Day in London saw Arsenal fans get heated after a meltdown against Manchester City.

-LONDON (AP) — Arsenal fans hurled plastic bottles and toilet rolls at Manchester City’s celebrating players after Rodri scored a stoppage-time winner at the Emirates Stadium on Saturday.
+Arsenal fans hurled plastic bottles and toilet rolls at City’s celebrating players after Rodri scored a stoppage-time winner at the Emirates Stadium on Saturday as temperatures reached 16.2 degrees Celsius (61.16 degrees Fahrenheit) in the capital.

 City had been trailing through Bukayo Saka’s goal during an electrifying first-half display from Arsenal.